Germans: Modern history

 The Habsburg dynasty managed to maintain their grip upon the imperial throne in the early modern period.
-While the empire itself continued to be largely de-centralized, the Habsburgs own personal power increased outside of the core German lands.
-Charles V personally inherited control of the kingdoms of Hungary and Bohemia, the wealthy low countries (roughly modern Belgium, Luxembourg and the Netherlands), the Kingdoms of Castile, Aragon, Sicily, Naples, and Sardinia, and the Dukedom of Milan.
+While the empire itself continued to be largely de-centralized, the Habsburgs' personal power increased outside of the core German lands.
+Charles V personally inherited control of the kingdoms of Hungary and Bohemia, the wealthy Low Countries (roughly modern Belgium, Luxembourg and the Netherlands), the Kingdoms of Castile, Aragon, Sicily, Naples, and Sardinia, and the Dukedom of Milan.
 Of these, the Bohemian and Hungarian titles remained connected to the imperial throne for centuries, making Austria a powerful multilingual empire in its own right.
-On the other hand, the low countries went to the Spanish crown and continued to evolve separately from Germany.
+On the other hand, the Low Countries went to the Spanish crown and continued to evolve separately from Germany.

 The introduction of printing by the German inventor Johannes Gutenberg contributed to the formation of a new understanding of faith and reason.
 At this time, the German monk Martin Luther pushed for reforms within the Catholic Church.
 Luther's efforts culminated in the Protestant Reformation.

 Religious schism was a leading cause of the Thirty Years' War, a conflict that tore apart the Holy Roman Empire and its neighbours, leading to the death of millions of Germans.
 The terms of the Peace of Westphalia (1648) ending the war, included a major reduction in the central authority of the Holy Roman Emperor.
 Among the most powerful German states to emerge in the aftermath was Protestant Prussia, under the rule of the House of Hohenzollern.
 Charles V and his Habsburg dynasty defended Roman Catholicism.

 In the 18th century, German culture was significantly influenced by the Enlightenment.

 After centuries of political fragmentation, a sense of German unity began to emerge in the 18th century.
 The Holy Roman Empire continued to decline until being dissolved altogether by Napoleon in 1806.
 In central Europe, the Napoleonic wars ushered in great social, political and economic changes, and catalyzed a national awakening among the Germans.
 By the late 18th century, German intellectuals such as Johann Gottfried Herder articulated the concept of a German identity rooted in language, and this notion helped spark the German nationalist movement, which sought to unify the Germans into a single nation state.
 Eventually, shared ancestry, culture and language (though not religion) came to define German nationalism.
 The Napoleonic Wars ended with the Congress of Vienna (1815), and left most of the German states loosely united under the German Confederation.
 The confederation came to be dominated by the Catholic Austrian Empire, to the dismay of many German nationalists, who saw the German Confederation as an inadequate answer to the German Question.